ImJiyun/Learning-React/10-advanced-state-management/README.md

 ---

 ### Key Notes

 1. **Encapsulation**: By outsourcing the context, all state management logic remains encapsulated in the `shopping-cart-context.jsx` file.
 2. **Ease of Use**: The `CartContextProvider` ensures that any component wrapped within it can easily access and update the cart state.
-3. **Testability**: You can test the provider independently of the components using it.
+3. **Testability**: We can test the provider independently of the components using it.

 ---

 ### useReducer

 #### What's a Reducer

 - A reducer is a function that takes the current state and an action as input and returns a new state.
 It "reduces" one or more complex values into a simpler one, often used for state management.

 #### Key Features:

 1. **Pure Function**: A reducer must always return a new state without modifying the original state or having side effects.
 2. **Action-based**: State updates are triggered by actions that contain a `type` and optional `payload`.